Newcastle International Airport: Facilities

 The airport is also home to the Newcastle Airport Fire Academy.
 The Newcastle Aviation Academy is also located within this area.
 When Gill Airways operated, its head office was in the New Aviation House, on the airport property.
-The south side of the airport also has bases for Great North Air Ambulance and the National Police Air Service.
+The south side of the airport also has a base for the National Police Air Service.
 They normally have one respective helicopter based here at a time but are known to rotate their fleet around bases.
 The area also holds maintenance workshops for the airport and various other depots for airport-run services like Alpha Catering.

 Airlines and destinations

+Passenger

-The following airlines operate regular scheduled services to and from Newcastle upon Tyne:
+The following airlines operate regular scheduled services to and from the airport: